kdunphe/README-generator/ReadMe-Demo.md

   No installation instructions, just a demo.

   ## Usage
-  No usage instructions either.
+  No usage instructions, just a demo.

   ## Contributing
   Just me!

   ## Tests
-  No tests, just a demo.
+  No tests.

   ## Questions
   For questions about this repository: